lakshmankumar12/general_reading_notes/tcp_learning.md

 * The RTO timer based restransmission is usually a last-resort attempt to keep the connection going

 ### Fast Retrasmit

+* Not timer based.
+Based on feedback from receiver.
+Hence a efficient retransmission strategy
 * Duplicate Ack:
     *  When an OOO packet is received, the receiver generates an ACK immediately
     *  If SACK is supported, then it also has SACK block(s)